Fourth Degree DWI/Over .08/ First Offense in Minnesota

 When you’ve been arrested for a DWI (Driving While Impaired) in the Twin Cities or anywhere in Minnesota and you will need an experienced DWI attorney in Minnesota.

-Dwi convictions in Minneapolis often involve jail time
+Dwi convictions in Minnesota often involve jail time

 Please do not be lulled into thinking that a first time DWI is not a serious crime.
 There are over 45,000 DWI arrests in Minnesota every year.
 Judges and prosecutors take DWIs very seriously.
 Some prosecutors are asking for jail time, even for first time offenders and if you were speeding, involved in an accident, had a high blood-alcohol reading, some judges are putting first time offenders in jail.

-It is important that your rights are protected under the DUI/DWI law in Minnesota and that you are treated fairly.
+It is important that your rights are protected under the DUI/ Fourth Degree DWI law in Minnesota and that you are treated fairly.

 The Difference Between Driving While Impaired and Over .08